Wage and Hour

 California’s wage and hour laws are regulated by a complicated set of rules that apply differently to particular occupations and industries.
 For example, some regulations apply to most “commercial drivers” but not to taxicab drivers, and computer programmers may be subject to different rules than computer network analysts.

 Our attorneys can help you understand the particular rules that apply to your industry and occupation.
 Many people believe only low paid laborers or service workers have claims for unpaid wages, overtime or commissions.
 Not true!
-Here are some examples of occupations where you may have a large claim for unpaid overtime:

 Contact Our Southern California Law Office Today